John Kennedy Toole: Early life

-During his senior year, Toole wrote The Neon Bible, a short novel of Southern Gothic fiction that has been compared in style to Flannery O'Connor, a favorite author of Toole’s.
-The book's protagonist, David, had lived with his family in a "little white house in town that had a real roof you could sleep under when it rained," before his father lost his job forcing them into a small shoddily built home.
+During his senior year, Toole wrote The Neon Bible, a short Southern Gothic novel that has been compared in style to Flannery O'Connor, a favorite author of Toole’s.
+The book's protagonist, David, had lived with his family in a "little white house in town that had a real roof you could sleep under when it rained," before his father lost his job, forcing the family into a small shoddily built home.
 Set in 1940s Mississippi, the backwoods Baptist community setting is similar to a location to which Toole had traveled with a high-school friend for a literary contest.
 The novel's sudden outburst of violence at the end has been described as incongruous with what preceded it.

 Toole later described the novel in correspondence with an editor, "In 1954, when I was 16, I wrote a book called The Neon Bible, a grim, adolescent, sociological attack upon the hatreds caused by the various Calvinist religions in the South—and the fundamentalist mentality is one of the roots of what was happening in Alabama, etc. The book, of course, was bad, but I sent it off a couple of times anyway."
 Neon Bible failed to attract interest from publishers and did not appear in print until after Toole's death.